mlafeldt/camplight/README.md

     Room commands (require --room to be set): status                get general room information
-      recent                list recent messages in the room transcript            list all messages sent today to the room uploads               list recently uploaded files in the room join                  join the room
+      recent                list recent messages in the room transcript [date]     list all messages sent to the room (on date YYYY/MM/DD) uploads               list recently uploaded files in the room join                  join the room
       leave                 leave the room